slatedocs/slate/source/index.html.md

 > DELETE https://{host}/redfish/v1/sessions/{item}

 <aside class="notice">
-If you cannot preserve the session URI on login, you may iterate the Sessions collection at `/redfish/v1/sessions/`.
-Be sure to include the `X-Auth-Token header`.
-For each session look for a JSON property called `"MySession"` that is true.
+If you cannot preserve the session URI on login, you may iterate the Sessions collection at /redfish/v1/sessions/.
+Be sure to include the X-Auth-Token header.
+For each session look for a JSON property called "MySession" that is true.
 You may then DELETE that URI.
 </aside>

+# Example Use Cases

+## Get Compute Node Details

+## Changing BIOS Settings
+Changing settings and understanding SettingsResults Reading BIOS Defaults example
+Updating the Administrator BIOS password example Enabling BIOS UEFI Secure Boot example
+Reverting BIOS UEFI settings to default example Example iSCSI Software Initiator configuration

+## Changing Boot Settings
+UEFI boot structured name string
+UEFI boot structured name string examples
+Change UEFI boot order example
+BIOS administrator password considerations
+Example reset all BIOS and boot order settings to factory defaults

+## Reset a Server

+## Apply an iLO License

+## Mount iLO Virtual Media

+# Handling Error Responses
+## HTTP Errors
+## ExtendedInfo
+## Message Registries
+## Parsing Responses

+# Subscribing to REST Events

+# Using the HPE RESTful Interface Tool

+#Troubleshooting

+## Resetting the RESTful API

+### Resetting with the RESTful Interface Tool

+### Resetting with the UEFI Shell

+### Resetting with the iLO SSH CLI

 # Kittens